 This post is also available in: Deutsch (German)

-Unless you’re in a hurry, having small talk with people is pretty common in the Arabic culture.
+Unless you’re in a hurry, having small talk with people is pretty common in Arab culture.
 This applies notably when meeting people of the same gender.
-In this article, you’ll learn how to say how are you in Arabic in accordance to the gender, and what to reply.
+Same as in every language, a good conversation starts by asking how are you.

 How to Say How Are You in Arabic?